-After the all-time historic season of Survivor, Winners at War came to a close last week, we countdown the greatest players the game has ever seen.
+After the all-time historic season of Survivor, Winners at War, we countdown the greatest players the game has ever seen.

 For earlier editions of this list see ->

-And now without further ado, let’s start with the fifteen…no sixteen..greatest players of all time.
+And now without further ado, let’s get to the top twenty-five greatest players of all time.

 16. TOM WESTMAN